SemanticRecord/talaan/README.md

 * Consistent formatting in log statements
 * Easier refactoring
 * Logging methods centralized into a single place
-* Find callers of the logging statement
+* Find callers of the logging statement across your project
 * Strong types help promote less defects
 * The possibility to mock the logging interface allows for fine-grained verification of the code